Fitus/Zaloha.sh/DOCUMENTATION.md

 This function can be switched off via the <b>--noRemove</b> option.

 Why are removals from &lt;backupDir&gt; split into two steps (Exec1 and Exec4)?
-Imagine a scenario when a directory is renamed on &lt;sourceDir&gt;: If all removals were concentrated in Exec1, then &lt;backupDir&gt; would transition through a state (namely between Exec1 and Exec2) when the backup copy of the directory is already removed (under the old name), but not yet created (under the new name).
+The unavoidable removals must unconditionally occur first, also in Exec1 step.
-To prevent such transient states, the removals (except the unavoidable ones) are postponed to Exec4.
+But what about the remaining (avoidable) removals: Imagine a scenario when a directory is renamed on &lt;sourceDir&gt;: If all removals were executed in Exec1, then &lt;backupDir&gt; would transition through a state (namely between Exec1 and Exec2) when the backup copy of the directory is already removed (under the old name), but not yet created (under the new name).
+To minimize the chance for such transient states to occur, the avoidable removals are postponed to Exec4.

 Advise to this topic: In case of bigger reorganizations of &lt;sourceDir&gt;, also e.g. in case when a directory with large content is renamed, it is much better